Find Your Perfect School

 Manchester, New Hampshire

 Students interested in the film industry may want to consider earning a degree in film and other related programs.
 The University of New Hampshire has a Bachelor of Arts in Communication program, emphasizing Cinema and Media Arts.
-This program is aimed to help students gain understanding and experience that will help them become professionals in the competitive field of film, television, and radio.
+This program is aimed at helping students gain understanding and experience that will help them become professionals in the competitive field of film, television, and radio.

-In this offering, students will be able to explore human communication in the context of film, audio, video, digital arts, and interactive media.
+In this offering, students can explore human communication in the context of film, audio, video, digital arts, and interactive media.
 They are taught to draw from their creative spirit and express their ideas through light, sound, motion, color, and more.
 Using critical thinking skills is also part of their curriculum to interpret media from cultural and historical perspectives.

 The program requires the completion of all Communication Arts major requirements and the Cinema and Media Arts requirements.
 The latter accounts for 24 credits, with courses including Media Writing, Screenwriting, Fundamentals of Video Production, Fundamentals of Audio Production, Special Topics in Applied Communication, History of Film, Documentary, and Advanced Screenwriting.